 Heidi Hakseth is an Irish music and dance enthusiast.
 She has taught Irish dances to adult students for more than 10 years.

-Sandy Hardie is a certified clinical substance abuse counselor and independent clinical supervisor.
-She has worked in the addiction field for more than 27 years, specializing in women and trauma for 15 of those years.
+Sandy Hardie is Executive Director of Mahala's Hope, a certified Clinical Substance Abuse Counselor, Independent Clinical Supervisor and Certified Trauma Specialist and has worked in the substance abuse field for over 25 years specializing in women and trauma for 15 of those years.

 JARED W. HENDRICKSON

 Jared W. Hendrickson (PhD candidate, UW-Madison) specializes in 20th- and 21st-century Portuguese and Luso-African literature.
 He has studied at the Universidade de Coimbra in Portugal and has extensive teaching experience.

 Jamie Henke (PhD, UW-Madison) is a distinguished faculty associate at UW-Madison.
 She teaches music for Continuing Studies and music theory for non-majors at the School of Music.
 She is a recipient of the Chancellor's Award for Excellence in Teaching.

 Flo Hilliard MS is a Faculty Associate with the division and has lectured throughout the state and nationally on many Substance Use Disorders topics including the special issues of women, adolescents, culture and neuroscience.
 She is the program director of the Substance Abuse and Motivational Interviewing Certificate Programs and the director of Wisconsin Voices For Recovery, a statewide project that advocates for reducing stigma, raising awareness and providing education around the science of addiction and recovery.

 Alice Honeywell has helped adults improve their writing for more than 30 years.
 She has worked at UW Press and the UW-Madison LaFollette School of Public Affairs and has written and edited for business, nonprofit, and public sector organizations.